JorgeDeLosRazo/Monte-Carlo-Simulation/Monte-Carlo-Simulation.md

 >> RT = Req + R4 ;
 ```

-Using the following code, histograms for both Req and RT were generated
+Using the following code, histograms were generated for Req and RT
 ```
 >> bins =20;
 >> histogram ( Req , bins , ' Normalization ' , ' pdf ')